vuejs/vitepress/docs/en/reference/default-theme-config.md

 - Type: `string`
 - Default: `Switch to light theme`

-Can be used to customize the light mode switch title that appears on hovering.
+Can be used to customize the light mode switch title that appears when hovering over it.

 ## darkModeSwitchTitle